GiancarloCroce/directACE/README.md

 Direct ACE is a C++ based algorithm to obtain numerically approximate solutions of the direct Ising problem, that is, to compute the free energy and the equilibrium observables of spin systems with arbitrary two-spin interactions.
+It is described in the publication (available at https://link.springer.com/article/10.1140/epjb/e2019-100313-9)

+Cocco S., Croce G., Zamponi F., Adaptive cluster expansion for Ising spin models, EPJB (2019)

 The directACE code is based on the code used for the inverse Ising problem in https://github.com/johnbarton/ACE.